-Each butterfly starter kit contains 5 plants native to coastal landscapes of southern Palm Beach County: (1) Blackbead, (1) Baycedar, (1) Fogfruit, (1) Corkystem passionflower, and (1) Yellowtop.
-Each kit contains (2) 10" containers, and (3) 6" containers.
+Each butterfly starter kit contains 5 plants native to coastal landscapes of southern Palm Beach County: (1) Blackbead, (1) Baycedar, (1) Fogfruit, (1) Corkystem passionflower, and (1) rare plant surprise.
+Each kit contains (2) 10" containers, (2) 6", and (1) 3-4" container.
 These kits are perfect for landscaped areas protected from direct wind and salt spray.

 The price for each kit is $60.00.